Meitei inscriptions: Pamheiba Stone Inscription of Bangai Range

-Prof. Gangmumei Kabui in his History of Manipur states that at least 10000 hill tribes were part of Pamheiba's grand 30000 strong Manipuri troops that raided Burma.
 The Pamheiba inscription distinguishes itself from other rock edicts.
 The illustration showed pictures of spears, bows, elephants, horses, the dart weapon – Arambai and Nongmei Ashubi.

 Manipur Royal Chronicle, Cheitharol Kumbaba, corroborates the narration of Pamheiba's inscription which was raised during his battle against the Tripuris known to Manipuris as Takhel.
 It stated that Pamheiba and his troops made their camp at this site to establish his authority in the interior area now located in Pherzawl district.
 The Royal Chronicle termed the Bangai Range as "Mangaitang Chingsang".
 It stated that Pamheiba in 1734 camped at this site in his victorious war against the Tripuris, as per Mutua Bahadur.